kelvin-mai/fcc-microservices/README.md

 * If I pass an invalid URL that doesn't follow the valid http://www.example.com format, the JSON response will contain an error instead.
 * When I visit that shortened URL, it will redirect me to my original link.

+### Image Abstraction Layer

+* I can get the image URLs, alt text and page urls for a set of images relating to a given search string.
+* I can paginate through the responses by adding a ?offset=2 parameter to the URL.
+* I can get a list of the most recently submitted search strings.

 ### File Metadata

 * I can submit a FormData object that includes a file upload.